Oliver Bosbyshell: Early life and Civil War

-Oliver Christian Bosbyshell was born in Vicksburg, Mississippi, on January 3, 1839, the son of Oliver Christian and Mary Ann (Whitney) Bosbyshell.
+Bosbyshell was born in Vicksburg, Mississippi, on January 3, 1839, the son of Oliver Christian and Mary Ann (Whitney) Bosbyshell.
 Both his parents were from old Philadelphia families; the couple had taken up temporary residence in Vicksburg.
 The senior Oliver Bosbyshell was engaged in the commission business.
 He contracted bronchitis while fighting a fire that destroyed his warehouse, and died in Philadelphia after a sea voyage taken in the hope of recovering his health.
 Eight weeks later, his son was born, and Mary Bosbyshell returned from Mississippi with him to her father's house in Schuylkill County, Pennsylvania.
 Young Oliver grew up there, and attended local public schools.
 At age 15, he left school to become a telegraph messenger and for the next three years took various jobs in that field before deciding to pursue a career in the law.
 He first studied with attorney Francis W. Hugbee, then with his uncle, William Whitney; both were in Pottsville.
 He was still engaged as a student in 1861, when the Civil War broke out.

 On April 15, 1861, President Abraham Lincoln called for 50,000 volunteers to fight to preserve the Union.
 The following day, Bosbyshell joined the Washington Artillerists, a local militia company, which quickly set out for Washington.
 En route, the company had to march through the streets of Baltimore on April 17.
 A hostile crowd of Confederate sympathizers gathered; according to accounts in his lifetime, he was struck by a missile variously described as a stone or a brick.
 Although it gave him a large bruise and momentarily stunned him, the object drew no blood; Private Bosbyshell was purportedly the first man wounded in the Union cause, while an African-American servant, hit a few minutes later by a missile which broke the skin, was deemed the first man to have shed his blood for the Union.
 However, official records do not list Bosbyshell among the casualties of the Baltimore riots.

 In Washington, the company was quartered in the Ladies' Gallery of the Senate Chamber, in the Capitol.
 The 350 Pennsylvania troops who first reached Washington on April 18 became known as the First Defenders and, after the war, the survivors formed an association with that name.
 While they were lodged at the Capitol, President Lincoln, Secretary of State William H. Seward, and Secretary of War Simon Cameron visited.
 Bosbyshell recalled Lincoln, "yes, here, towering over all in the room was the great central figure of the war.
 I remember how I was impressed by the kindliness of his face and awkward hanging of his arms and legs, his apparent bashfulness in the presence of these first soldiers of the Republic, and with it all a grave, rather mournful bearing in his attitude."